A Closer Look at Sugary Snacks

 Most of us know that sugar is bad for teeth.
-So it should come as no surprise that our dental office in Hyde Park encourages our patients to limit their sugar intake in order to keep teeth healthy and decay-free.
+So it should come as no surprise that our dental office in Hyde Park encourages our patients to limit their sugary snack intake in order to keep teeth healthy and decay-free.
 But sometimes it’s not so easy know just how much sugar is in the foods we eat.
 We’re here to help take a closer look…

 How Much Sugar is Recommended?